metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

         .payer(context.accounts.payer)
         .owner(context.accounts.owner)
         .update_authority(context.accounts.update_authority)
-        .system_program(context.acccounts.system_program)
+        .system_program(context.accounts.system_program)
         .data_state(input.data_state.unwrap_or(DataState::AccountState))
         .name(args.asset_name)
-        .uri(arts.asseet_uri)
+        .uri(arts.asset_uri)
         .plugins(args.plugins)
 ```

 ## Invoking

-Invoking is the term used to exectute the CPI call to the other program, a programs version of "sending a transaction" if you may.
+Invoking is the term used to execute the CPI call to the other program, a programs version of "sending a transaction" if you may.

 We have two options when it comes to invoking a CPI call. `invoke()` and `invoke_signed()`